 What is bulk shopping?
-Why isn’t it zero waste?
+Why aren’t zero waste stores actually zero waste?

-A fully-loaded bulk aisle: a zero waste dream.
+A fully-loaded bulk aisle in a zero waste store: a zero waste dream.
 I’m sure we all have visions of popping by a little nearby co-op and finding everything – from free range quinoa to artisanally-crafted granola – to pour into our pristine reusable bags.

 As always, though, let’s look at the dream with a little more nuance than the usual “mason jar full of trash” brigade like to do.
 Because bulk bins aren’t actually zero waste – and that’s OK.

 What is bulk shopping?

 For people practicing zero waste, bulk shopping usually means being able to access bulk bins, ie. large amounts of dry and wet goods that they can take away in their own containers.
 This also includes having unpackaged produce.

 Bulk shopping is an important part of the zero waste experience.
 It allows us to see a very visible reduction in our personal waste, which can feel very empowering.
 It also lets the average consumer takes a stand against inefficient packaging and begin to opt out of a system they want no part of.

 “‘Packaging is inextricably linked with modernity and convenience,’ says Elizabeth Balkan, the food waste director at the National Resources Defense Council, a U.S.-based nonprofit environmental advocacy group, which means zero-waste stores are unlikely to replace supermarkets anytime soon.” (source)

 For those of us with access, bulk shopping is a powerful way of engaging with an alternative values system.